 While legacy applications can hinder efficiency, they also can prevent organizations from seeing and benefiting from opportunities for future growth.
 Often the energy required to maintain existing processes can be better served by developing new approaches or finding opportunities stemming from changes in the market.
 For example, companies may find that cloud computing services make it easier and faster to perform some operations, saving time and resources that can be refocused in other ways.
 Because cloud-native systems are designed to embrace rapid technological change, they also help with an organization’s needs for future scalability and adaptability.

 Reason #3: Improved Security

 Security is a key component of any digital transformation strategy.
-System and data security constantly evolves, and legacy systems are far more likely to fall victim to cyber attacks and data breaches.
+System and data security constantly evolve, and legacy systems are far more likely to fall victim to cyber-attacks and data breaches.
 Legacy application modernization offers companies a chance to benefit from the latest security protocols and technology.
 Security processes should be built—and constantly updated and refined—in all digital components to protect a company’s data and assets.

 Reason #4: Evolving Customer Expectations

 As customers experience technological advancements with other companies, their expectations change over time.
 Even if your customers don’t interact directly with your legacy applications, they’ll be able to tell by the information you can provide them or the workflows you use.
 As an example of evolving customer expectations, the overall mobile user experience changes all the time, and it’s a key to the success of mobile apps.
 Developing a custom mobile application requires close consideration of what the end user expects, including features, user interface, functionality, design, and more.